ProfJski/ArtColors/README.md

 `
 cd=4.0*blend*(1.0-blend)*cd;
 `
 This ensures that blend percentages near 0% or 100% look very close to the original input colors, and gives a much better gamut to the magic that comes next.
-The last line does all the work.
+The last line does all the work:

+`out=ColorMixLin(ColorMixLin(a,b,blend),f,cd);`

 First, we *additively mix* Color A and Color B in the specified `blend` ratio.
-This represents the additive blending effect of those fine swirls of the two colors in the image above, which I think is often where a purely subtractive approach goes wrong and yields funny results.
+This represents the additive blending effect of those fine swirls of the two colors in the image above, which I think is where a purely subtractive approach goes wrong and yields funny results.
 This *additive* result is then blended with our purely subtractive result, according to the logistic function based on the color distance.
 Voila!
 A pretty good result occurs for a wide range of input colors.

-The final line

 ### Footnotes